Families: Once Your Child Is Accepted

 For specifics on what to expect on check-in day and check-out day, as well as some good things to know before your child attends Camp Susan Curtis, be sure to read through the entire Welcome Packet (click here).

-A complete packing list of everything your child will need is on the last page attached here: Packing List (click here).
+A complete packing list of everything your child will need is attached here: Packing List (click here).
 If you have questions or concerns about any of the items on the list, please contact us at 774-1552 (or, after May 1, at 928-2955) or by e-mailing us at email@example.com.

 All campers participate in programming that includes healthy lifestyles, financial responsibility and literacy.
 Other activities may vary depending on the interests of the child, his or her age, and the program in which the child is enrolled.
 Traditional Campers choose their daily activities and also have a swim lesson.
 All program participants enjoy special events like Camp Theme Days, movie night, and campfires.